 Citizenship is a permanent legal status that grants individuals full rights and responsibilities in a country.
 Citizens can vote, run for public office, and access social benefits like healthcare and education.

-Citizenship can be acquired in several ways, including by birth, descent, naturalization, or sometimes through investment.
-Once obtained, it is usually permanent and is difficult to revoke, except under exceptional circumstances.
-It also carries obligations, such as paying taxes and, in some countries, military service.
+Citizenship can be acquired in several ways, including by birth, descent, naturalization, or even through Golden Visas.
+Citizenship status is usually permanent and difficult to revoke, except under exceptional circumstances.
+It also carries obligations, such as paying taxes and, in some countries, even military service.

 What is residency?

-Residency, however, allows a person to live in a country for a specific or indefinite period but without the full rights of citizenship.
-It is commonly granted through work permits, family reunification, or investment programs.
-Residents are entitled to live and work in the country and may have access to public services, but they cannot vote or hold political office.
+Residency allows a person to work and live in a country for a specific or indefinite period but without the full rights of citizenship.
+It can be granted through work permits, family reunification, or investment programs.
+Residents have limited access to public services and they cannot vote or hold political office.

 Residency can be temporary or permanent, depending on the visa type, and often requires renewal or adherence to specific conditions.
-While residents can enjoy many benefits, their status is less secure than citizenship.
+While residents can enjoy many benefits, permanent residency status is less secure than citizenship.

 permanent resident difference between us citizenship and residency permanent resident card social security benefits immigration law immigration lawyers permanent resident card green card status naturalized citizens immigration attorneys public charge natural born citizen reentry permit immigration process refugee status many permanent residents immigration law process called naturalization immigration law green card holders home country application process six months commit certain foreign national application form basic english willful misrepresentation immigration attorney social security permanent resident two years permanent residency permit n 400, waiting list, permanent residence, another country, public office, physical presence, amount of time, conduct business, specific number, citizenship and residency programs, particular country, vs citizenship, considered preference relatives, most significant difference, residency vs, specified period, preference relatives, residency rights, offer residency, specific country, benefits provided

 Citizenship is permanent and offers individuals full legal rights within the country.
-Citizens can vote, hold public office, and are entitled to a passport.
+Those with citizenship status can vote, hold public office, and are entitled to a passport.

 Residency, on the other hand, is not permanent as it usually gives people the right to live and work in a country.
 However, it has restrictions, such as the need to renew permits and the inability to vote or hold political office.

-Residency is granted through a residence permit, also known as a residency visa.
+Residency is granted through a residence permit.
 This official document issued by a country’s government allows a foreign national to legally reside within that country for a specific period, subject to certain conditions.

 Legal Status

-Temporary or permanent right to live in a country
+Legal permission to live in a country temporarily or permanently

 Full legal membership in a country